Fall Off the Bone Oven Baked Ribs

 I like to bake the full 6 hours, though the ribs really, really fall off the bones at this point.
 If you’re short on time, 4 hours is definitely adequate.

 Cut into individual ribs or just divide each rack into thirds and divvy up onto dinner plates.
 Pass extra barbecue sauce and make sure to have plenty of napkins and wet paper towels or wipes available!
+Have a large platter in the center of the table to collect the bones.
+This is perfect for casual entertaining.

 Since ribs are meaty and rich, it’s nice to contrast with fresh, lighter side dishes.
 Of course, with my family, potatoes are a must!